luke-dunn/3d-Math-Visualisations/README.md

 Example shown is `hyperboloid.py` which can be run with the other files present in the current directory to see the concept.

+Requires `ffmpeg` too.

+The result is simple and fairly lo-fi, perhaps suitable for playing with and extending as a beginner project.
+I stayed low level using hard coded Python, rather than a more high level approach such as Mathematica which could probably render all these as one-liners!
+But the point was to learn the mechanics myself, not just to abstract most of the code away and let someone else do the hard bits.